 Finally, you'll want to look at the lighting source.
 Different workstations have different options for light.
 Some have primarily IR light and others use visible light; some have both.
 You'll want to consult your needs before you make a call.
 Some labs genuinely won't need to worry about using IR light exclusively for any of their projects, but those that will absolutely will.
 Be honest with yourself before you make a decision, and always err on the side of "over-prepared" when your budget will allow you.

-You have read this article PCR Workstation with the title March 2014.
-You can bookmark this page URL http://slowapisanenawodzie.blogspot.com/2014/03/options-to-consider-in-pcr-workstation.html.
+with the title March 2014.
+You can bookmark this page URL https://slowapisanenawodzie.blogspot.com/2014/03/options-to-consider-in-pcr-workstation.html.
 Thanks!